-The Authority's cash and cash equivalent investments at June 30, 2007 consisted of one money market mutual fund which invests exclusively in short-term U.S. Treasury obligations and repurchase agreements secured by U.S. Treasury obligations.
+The Authority's cash and cash equivalent investments at June 30, 2009 were held in the First American Treasury Obligation fund Class A which invests exclusively in short-term U.S. Treasury obligations and repurchase agreements secured by U.S. Treasury obligations.
 The money market mutual fund was rated Aaa by Moody's and AAAm by Standard & Poor's.
-The average maturity of the money market mutual fund's portfolio was one day at June 30, 2007.
-The carrying amount and fair value of the Authority's cash equivalent investments at June 30, 2007 was \$359,983.
+The average maturity of the money market mutual fund's portfolio was 46 days at June 30, 2009.
+The carrying amount and fair value of the Authority's cash equivalent investments at June 30, 2009 was \$34,002.